MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-for-government-gcc-high.md

 ## Step 7.
 Use the MSI installer to complete a mass deployment

-This step contains guidelines that describe how to use the Teams MSI installer to complete a mass deployment of Microsoft Teams in a GCC High environment.
+This step describes how to use the Teams MSI installer to complete a mass deployment of Microsoft Teams in a GCC High environment.
 Follow these guidelines to ensure that the app backend services are mapped to the GCC High cloud.

 ### MSI command and parameters